CIRED/cape_town_NEDUM_Python/README.rst

 	code capetown python (name of the repo)
 	├── _doc_source (source code for documentation)
-	├── _flood_processing (notebook used to pre-process Deltares coastal flood maps) ├── _research (research articles referenced in the code) ├── calibration (package used for calibration)
+	├── _flood_processing (notebook + data used to pre-process Deltares coastal flood maps) ├── _research (research articles referenced in the code) ├── docs (html output for documentation)
-	├── docs (html output for documentation)
+	├── calibration (package used for calibration)
 	├── equilibrium (package used to compute equilibrium outcomes) ├── inputs (package used to import and process inputs) ├── outputs (package used for output plots and tables) ├── .gitignore (defines files to ignore when pushing commits online) ├── LICENSE (open source license file)
 	├── README.rst (introduction file)
-	├── calib_nb.ipynb (Jupyter notebook that runs calibration) ├── calib_nb.py (paired Python script that runs calibration) ├── main_nb.ipynb (Jupyter notebook that runs the model) ├── main_nb.py (paired Python script that runs the model) ├── plots_equil.py (exports plots and tables for initial state static equilibrium) ├── plots_inputs.py (exports plots and tables for input data) └── plots_simul.py (exports plots and tables for subsequent dynamic simulations)
+	├── 0_calib_nb.ipynb (Jupyter notebook that runs calibration) ├── 0_calib_nb.py (Jupytext-paired Python script that runs calibration) ├── 1_main_nb.ipynb (Jupyter notebook that runs the model) ├── 1_main_nb.py (Jupytext-paired Python script that runs the model) ├── 2_plots_equil.py (exports basic plots and tables for initial state static equilibrium) ├── 2_plots_inputs.py (exports basic plots and tables for input data) ├── 2_plots_simul.py (exports basic plots and tables for subsequent dynamic simulations) ├── 3_plots_use_case_cchange.py (exports interactive plots and tables for c.change use case) ├── 3_plots_use_case_insur.py (exports interactive plots and tables for insurance use case) ├── 4_use_case_nb_empty.ipynb (Jupyter notebook that loads and comments on use case outputs) └── 4_use_case_nb_full.ipynb (Jupyter notebook that loads and comments on use case outputs)

-.. **Step 2**: Create a conda environment from the *nedum-2d-env.yml* file

-.. ..
-..
-Create the environment file

-.. * The *nedum-2d-env.yml* file is in the **NEDUM-2D** repository
-.. * Use the terminal and go to the **NEDUM-2D** repository stored on your computer
-.. * Type: ``conda env create -f nedum-2d-env.yml``

-.. **Step 3**: Activate the new environment

-.. * The first line of the *.yml* file sets the new environment’s name
-.. * Type: ``conda activate NEDUM-2D``

 **Step 2**: Set project directory